 - Key Stage 1 and 2 SATs

 - EYFSProfile

 - RAISEonline

 - Primary and Early Years Target Tracker

 - Tapestry

 - Quality of Teaching and Learning

-There were no Key Stage 1 or 2 SATs exams during the 2019-20 academic year due to the COVID19 pandemic.
+^{} There were no Key Stage 1 or 2 SATs exams during 2019-20 or 2020-21 due to the COVID19 pandemic.
 As a result, academic performance was based on teacher assessments during this period.

 (iii) Attendance Data